kaelzhang/node-ignore/README.md

 // ```
 ig.ignores('/abc')

-// WRONG, that it is an absolute path on Windows ig.ignores('C:\abc')
+// WRONG, that it is an absolute path on Windows, an error will be thrown ig.ignores('C:\\abc')

 // Right
 ig.ignores('abc')